Building Energy Reporting and Disclosure Ordinance

 - Any parcel with multiple buildings that sum to 100,000 square feet or 100 units.

-The Ordinance also requires these buildings to complete an energy assessment or an energy action every five years.
+The Ordinance also requires these buildings to complete an energy action or an energy assessment every five years beginning in 2019.